Alex-Carter01/adroit-url-shortner/README.md

 ## Running Unit Tests

-To execute the unit tests for the TinyURL project, use the following command in your terminal:
+To execute the unit tests for this project, use the following command:

 `python -m unittest tinyurl.py`